 Gerle Creek Campground in Crystal Basin Recreation Area, Eldorado County

-This recently renovated campground is known for its spacious sites, a welcome respite from those packed elbow-to-elbow.
-Nestled by the Gerle Creek Reservoir, under the administration of the Sacramento Municipal Utilities District, it offers plenty of room for outdoor activities.
+This recently renovated campground is known for its spacious sites — a welcome change from those packed elbow-to-elbow.
+Situated by Gerle Creek Reservoir and under the administration of the Sacramento Municipal Utilities District, it offers plenty of room for outdoor activities.
 The reservoir, free from motorboat disturbance, is perfect for a peaceful kayak or canoe paddle.
-Nearby, there’s an island for children and dogs to indulge in some fun, all under the watchful eyes of parents from the shore.
-Day hikes in Desolation Wilderness are accessible via a drive up to Loon Lake or try the trail leading to Bassi Falls.
+Nearby, there’s an island for kids and dogs to splash around on, all under the watchful eyes of parents from the shore.
+Day hikes in Desolation Wilderness are accessible via a drive up to Loon Lake, or try the trail leading to Bassi Falls.

 Woods Lake Campground in Eldorado National Forest, Alpine County

 Located at the end of a winding, 2-mile road near Carson Pass on Highway 88, Woods Lake Campground operates on a first-come basis.
-The serene lake and pine-filled setting offer tranquility, but the real draw is the trailhead for a 3-or-6-mile loop hike to Little Round Top and Winnemucca lakes.
-The stunning scenery and the wildflower bloom in July are considered among the best in the Sierra.
-Remember to pack a coat, as the 8,200-feet elevation means chilly nights.
+The quiet lake and pine-filled setting offer real tranquility, but the main draw is the trailhead for a 3-or-6-mile loop hike to Little Round Top and Winnemucca lakes.
+The scenery and the wildflower bloom in July are considered among the best in the Sierra.
+Remember to pack a coat, as the 8,200-foot elevation means chilly nights.
+Dogs should be leashed in camp but can explore the trails freely — just watch for marmots that might tempt a chase.

 Kidd Lake Group Campground in Soda Springs, Placer County

-Ideal for large gatherings including families and Cub Scouts, Kidd Lake Group Campground offers privacy with just three sites, all within proximity to a small lake and hiking trails.
-Access is via a rough, 2-mile dirt road (high clearance recommended) but the seclusion is worth the effort.
+Ideal for large gatherings including families and scout groups, Kidd Lake Group Campground offers privacy with just three sites, all within proximity to a small lake and hiking trails.
+Access is via a rough, 2-mile dirt road (high clearance recommended) but the seclusion is worth the drive.
 The campground features a fire circle and Kidd Lake, complete with a paddle-to island.
 Nearby is Long Lake, a natural lake and perfect swimming spot for both dogs and people.
+Your dog will love the granite slab shoreline — it’s a natural dock for launching into the water.
 Early booking is recommended for this Sierra family favorite.

 MacKerricher State Park Campground, Mendocino County

-This coastal park offers diverse landscapes – forest, beach, tide pools, lake, bike and hiking trails, bluffs and dunes.
+This coastal park offers a diverse mix of landscapes — forest, beach, tide pools, lake, bike and hiking trails, bluffs and dunes.
 Unlike many state parks, MacKerricher allows dogs on beaches and some trails, though leash restrictions apply.
-The park is open year-round, making it an excellent summer retreat for campers seeking respite from the Central Valley heat.
+The park is open year-round, making it an excellent summer retreat for campers seeking a break from Central Valley heat.
+The Ten Mile Beach boardwalk and the old haul road trail are both dog-friendly and offer dramatic coastal views.
+Morning walks along the bluffs, with sea spray and barking seals in the distance, are a highlight for dogs and owners alike.

 Pfeiffer Big Sur State Park Campground, Monterey County

-Enveloped in redwoods, this long and sprawling campground seems like a magical, fern-filled world where mythical creatures might appear in the morning fog.
-While dogs aren’t permitted on trails, ample space for walks is available.
+Surrounded by redwoods, this long and sprawling campground feels like a fern-filled world where mythical creatures might appear in the morning fog.
+While dogs aren’t permitted on trails within the state park, ample space for walks is available on the campground roads.
 Nearby are miles of dog-friendly trails in the Ventana Wilderness and the beautiful leash-free Pfeiffer Beach.
 Reservations for this sought-after campground open six months in advance and are often filled within hours.
-Prompt booking is advised to secure a spot.
+Prompt booking is essential to secure a spot.